mtfir/mtfir/README.md

 - 🎓 Undergraduate student in Electrical Engineering with concentration in **RF and Microwave**
 - 🧠 Currently exploring:
-  - 📡 RF, Microwave and mm-Wave Circuits
+  - 📡 RF and Microwave Circuits
-  - 🔓 Open-Source Analog/RF IC Design Flow
+  - 🔓 Analog/RF IC Design
+  - 💻 FPGA Programming

 ---